kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 logs or events for this purpose.
 -->

-No metric is added in Alpha.
 Since the feature is requested through a pod field, the pods using it can be listed directly:

 ```
 kubectl get pods -A -o custom-columns='NS:.metadata.namespace,NAME:.metadata.name,GRACE:.spec.scaleDownGracePeriodSeconds'
 ```

 The nodes able to honor it are those declaring `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` in `node.status.declaredFeatures`.

+Usage is also visible in the metrics: a non-zero `cpu_manager_scale_down_delay_total{phase="total"}` on a node means the node has started at least one delayed scale-down, and a non-zero `cpu_manager_scale_down_pending_cpu_count` means at least one container on it is currently inside its grace period.

 ###### How can someone using this feature know that it is working for their instance?